Ipomoea corymbosa

 Ipomoea corymbosa (Rivea corymbosa, Turbina corymbosa) is a species of morning glory, native throughout Latin America from Mexico as far south as Peru and widely naturalised elsewhere.
 Its common names include Christmasvine, Christmaspops, and snakeplant.

 Description and names

-Known to natives of north and central Mexico by its Nahuatl name, coaxihuitl and by the south eastern natives as xtabentún (in Mayan), it is a perennial climbing vine with white flowers, often grown as an ornamental plant.
+Known to natives of north and central Mexico by its Nahuatl name, coaxihuitl and by the south eastern natives as xtabentún (in Mayan), it is a perennial woody climbing vine with white flowers, often grown as an ornamental plant.
 Its flowers secrete copious amount of nectar, and the honey that bees make from it is very clear and aromatic.
 It also grows in Cuba, where it usually blooms from early December to February.
 It is considered one of the main honey plants of the island.

-This plant is often used for purposes other than recreation, as natives of Mexico consider the flour produced from its seeds (distinguished as ololiuhqui (ololiúqui, "round things")) a tool for divination and communion with spirits.
+This plant is often used for purposes other than recreation, as natives of Mexico consider the flour produced from its seeds (referred to as ololiuhqui, i.e., "round thing") a tool for divination and communion with spirits.
 Because of the widespread use among native tribes, Colonial rules initially feared ololiuhqui and banned it introducing harsh punishments for users.

+Although the spelling ololiuqui has gained wide acceptance and is now the commonest orthography, linguistic evidence indicates that this Nahuatl word is correctly written ololiuhqui.